CHT2520-web-prog/intro-to-git/README.md

 # Getting Started with Git and Submitting Your Work for Assigment 1 using XAMPP

 These instructions are for people using XAMPP.
-If you are using Codespaces follow these instructions https://github.com/CHT2520-web-prog/intro-to-laravel/blob/main/starting_assignment1.md.
+If you are using Codespaces follow these instructions https://github.com/CHT2520-web-prog/intro-to-laravel/blob/main/starting_assignment1.md instead.

 ## Create a new Laravel Project
 First you need to create a Laravel project that you will manage using Git.